sarkis1997/functional-programming/README.md

 * Circles that visualise the quantity of object with its size and color.
 * Click on circles to show its metadata in the sidebar.
 * Legend that shows what each color stands for.
+* IN PROGRESS (On click of parent node, show child nodes).

 ## API
 The API is a dataset of around 700.000 objects of the NMVW.